News

 iv) 3rd auxiliary request: the naming of the inventor: Stephen L. Thaler, who caused the artificial intelligence DABUS to generate the invention.

 The applicant Mr. Thaler argued that the untruthful naming of the inventor led him to a patent law dilemma: according to § 124 PatG, everyone is obliged to truthfully name the inventor.
-And that was DABUS in the present case.
+And that was DABUS in the said case.
 However, because the truthful naming of the inventor led to the rejection of the patent application, he was denied the right to the patent.
 This was a violation of Article 14 of Germany's Basic Law.

 The President of the DPMA joined the appeal proceedings and fully opposed the applicant's arguments.
 In addition to the question of naming the inventor, the Federal Patent Court also discussed the admissibility of supplementary information in the naming of the inventor in the case of a computer-generated invention.